UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 Then, save the file with the name `students.txt`

 -   NOTE: Do NOT put a .py on the end.
 If the program tries to put a .py on the end, delete it.
-We want students.txt, not students.txt.py or students.py
+We want `students.txt`, not `students.txt.py` or `students.py`.

-In the Cooper lab and on CSIL, If you started in the ~/cs8/lab06 directory before starting IDLE, when you go to save the file, it should automatically try to save the file in your ~/cs8/lab06 directory.
+If you started in the ~/cs20/lab06 directory before starting IDLE, when you go to save the file, it should automatically try to save the file in your ~/cs20/lab06 directory.

-If you are on your own Mac or PC, you'll need to figure out how to save the file in the lab06 directory you created before.

 Now that you've saved this file, it should be possible to open this file at the Python prompt.
 Try typing this at the Python prompt (note that you don't type the &gt;&gt;&gt;—that's the prompt!)

-    &gt;&gt;&gt; infile = open('students.txt','r')
+    >>> infile = open('students.txt','r')
-    &gt;&gt;&gt;
+    >>>

 If you get back another `>>>` prompt as shown above, you are in good shape.
 If so, congratulations—move on to Step 3.